Galenosheastone/Rashid-Lab/README.md

 ## Contact

-For questions about this repository, please contact the Rashid Lab.
+For questions about this repository, please contact Galen O'Shea-Stone @ galenoshea@gmail.com